shivansh140503/task1_assignment/README.md

 <<<<<<< HEAD
 # Flam HR Dashboard

-An interactive, modern, and user-friendly HR Dashboard built using React, Vite, TailwindCSS, and Chart.js.
+An interactive, modern, and user-friendly HR Dashboard built using React, Vite, CSS, and Chart.js.

 This project streamlines employee management, analytics, and reporting with a clean UI and real-time interactivity.
 Ideal for HR professionals to manage teams, track performance, and gain insights.